Skip navigation

 If your results show a lower-than-normal platelet count (thrombocytopenia), it may be a sign of:

-- Gestational thrombocytopenia, a common, but mild, low-platelet condition affecting pregnant people.
-It is not known to cause any harm to a pregnant person or their developing baby.
+• Gestational thrombocytopenia.
+A common, but mild, low-platelet condition that can occur during pregnancy.
+It is not known to cause any harm to the mother or fetus.
 It usually gets better on its own during pregnancy or after birth.

 If your results show a higher-than-normal platelet count (thrombocytosis), it may be a sign of: